IRENEKO/TTC/README.md

-Fast and Accurate Tensor Completion with Tensor Trains: A System Identification Approach (TTC) for Matlab&copy;/Octave&copy;
+Fast and Accurate Tensor Completion with Total Variation Regularized Tensor Trains (TTC) for Matlab&copy;/Octave&copy;
 --------------------------------------------------------------------------------------------------

-This package contains Matlab/Octave code for tensor completion using tensor trains with a system identification approach (TTC).
+This package contains Matlab/Octave code for tensor completion using tensor trains with Total Variation Regularization (TTC).

 1. Functions